Thyroid Cancer - What to Expect When You've Been Diagnosed

-Everything You Want & Need To Know About Thyroid Cancer
+Everything You Need to Know About Thyroid Cancer

 I was diagnosed with thyroid cancer in 1999.
-Little did I know I was to learn more about the thyroid, and thyroid cancer, than I ever cared to!
-It has been a long road, and I learned much along the way.
-I hope by sharing my journey with thyroid cancer with you, it will help you with yours.
+Little did I know I was about to learn more about the thyroid—and thyroid cancer—than I ever cared to.
+It has been a long road, and I have learned so much along the way.
+I hope by sharing my journey with this disease with you, it will help you with yours.

 Back in the fall of 1998, I went for a regular physical examination.
-My doctor was feeling around my throat when she asked "Have you ever noticed this lump in your neck?"
-I replied "You said something about that last year".
-So she told me that I needed to go see a Ears-Nose-Throat specialist.
+My doctor was feeling around my throat when she asked, "Have you ever noticed this lump in your neck?"
+I replied, "You said something about that last year."
+So she told me that I needed to go see an ear, nose, and throat specialist (ENT).
 She said it was probably nothing to worry about, but that I should get it checked out.

-I was scheduled for some x-rays and sonograms, which determined that I had a two nodules in my thyroid gland.
+I was scheduled for some x-rays and sonograms.
+These tests determined that I had a two nodules in my thyroid gland.

 The thyroid gland controls how you feel and how your body functions.
 It produces hormones that circulate in your blood throughout the rest of your body.